Papiss Cissé: 2015–16 season

 Cissé started the first match of the season at home against Southampton, scoring after chesting the ball in from close range to make the score 1–1.
 Despite scoring, however, he was substituted for new signing Aleksandar Mitrović, who had recently joined from Anderlecht.
 The match finished in a 2–2 draw.
 On 28 November 2015, he opened the scoring in an eventual 5–1 loss to Crystal Palace.
 Cissé's final goal for the club came in a 2–2 draw against Liverpool, on 23 April 2016.

 Shandong Luneng

 On 9 July 2016, it was announced that Cissé had joined Chinese Super League club Shandong Luneng for an undisclosed fee.
 He scored on his second appearance for the club, in an eventual 4–1 win over Hangzhou Greentown.

 Alanyaspor

 2018–19 season

-On 31 August 2018, he has signed with Alanyaspor of the Turkish Süper Lig.
+On 31 August 2018, he signed with Alanyaspor of the Turkish Süper Lig.
 He made his debut against Göztepe on 1 September 2018 and he scored his first goal against Kasımpaşa on 23 September 2018 and in the same game he scored one more goal and Alanyaspor won the game 2–1.

 On 28 April 2019, Cissé was involved in a coach crash which killed Alanyaspor team mate Josef Šural.
 Cissé escaped with minor injuries.